xingchensong/S3Tokenizer/README.md

 However, as indicated in this [[issue]](https://github.com/FunAudioLLM/CosyVoice/issues/70), the authors have no intention to open-source the PyTorch implementation of the S3Tokenizer, and only plan to release an ONNX file.
 Additionally, users aiming to fine-tune CosyVoice must extract speech codes offline, with the batch size restricted to 1, a process that is notably time-consuming (refer to [[cosyvoice/tools/extract_speech_token.py]](https://github.com/FunAudioLLM/CosyVoice/blob/main/tools/extract_speech_token.py)).

 This repository undertakes a reverse engineering of the S3Tokenizer, offering:
-1. A pure PyTorch implementation of S3Tokenizer, compatible with initializing weights from the released ONNX file.
+1. A pure PyTorch implementation of S3Tokenizer (see [[model.py]](https://github.com/xingchensong/S3Tokenizer/blob/main/s3tokenizer/model.py)), compatible with initializing weights from the released ONNX file (see [[utils.py::onnx2torch()]](https://github.com/xingchensong/S3Tokenizer/blob/main/s3tokenizer/utils.py)).
 2. High-throughput batch inference, achieving a ??x speedup compared to the original inference pipeline in [[cosyvoice/tools/extract_speech_token.py]](https://github.com/FunAudioLLM/CosyVoice/blob/main/tools/extract_speech_token.py).
 3. The capability to perform online speech code extraction during SpeechLLM training.